dlochrie/picsee/README.md

 | `originalDir` | location of where the original is stored, if this option is omitted, or set to false, then originals will not be stored
 | `versions` | versions of photos with width and height option * Format: `{ "version name": { w: 200, h: 200 } }`.
 | `separator` | character to use when concatenating file names, ie `filename_thumb` where _filename_ is the original filename, and _thumb_ is the name of the version. `-` or `_` should work.
-| `directories` [under construction] | Convention for storing files, i.e., use one directory and name files with versions attached, or store each file in a different directory named after the version?
+| `directories` | Convention for storing files, i.e., use one directory and name files with versions attached, or store each file in a different directory named after the version? * single * version
 | `namingConvention` | how to name files? * date * original * custom
 | `maxSize` | Max Size (in KB) allowed
 | `jpgQlty` | Quality of Jpg (Up to 100, 100 being Highest)
 | `gifQlty` | Quality of Gif (Up to 100, 100 being Highest)
 | `pngQlty` | Quality of Png (Up to 10, 10 being Highest)
 | `inputFields` | Given a form with multiple inputs, which input(s) contain a photo?
 Ex: `<input type="file" name="profile_photo" />` will require that you add `profile_photo` to the array of input fields.
 You can add as many as you want, and Picsee will process them all.
+| `renameOrigImage` | Use with date naming convention, boolean to append date at the end of the file.
+This will allow mapping to the created images

 #####Example Usage